 4. Debswana recovered diamond - 1098 carats

-5. Lucara Diamond Corp. recovered diamond - 1094 carats
+5. Seriti Diamond.
+Lucara Diamond Corp. recovered diamond - 1094 carats

 6. Lucara Diamond Corp. recovered diamond - 1080.1 carats